ATeaDaze/ateadaze.github.io/README.md

 * [ ] Get `actionListener` working properly with `mousemove` *and* `mousedown` events (similar to mobile drawing)
 * [ ] Optimize resolution for the most common setups
 ### Mobile
-* [ ] Test the mobile version more extensively: I've done limited testing with Chrome device emulation and an S10+
+* [ ] Test the mobile version more extensively: limited testing with Chrome device emulation and an S10+
-* [ ] Optimize resolution and settings for mobile displays (disable pinch zoom? eh, not sold on that one)
+* [ ] Optimize resolution and settings for mobile displays

 # Technical Information
 ### **Languages:** **JavaScript** for the main app, **HTML** for page elements, and **CSS** for formatting